natacha-beck/cbrain-wiki/Tutorial-#1:-Getting-Started-with-the-CBRAIN-Neuroscience-Portal.md

 7. Click on the name of the first task.
 This will bring you to a page where you can see the details of the task that you have submitted.
 On there you will the sections:
    * A series of buttons at the top give you the ability to perform different operations on the task, such as restarting the task if it fails at various stages, archiving the task, or deleting the task.
 These will not be necessary for this tutorial.
-   * "Info:" - This section shows you all of the details such as where the job was submitted to, who is running the job, when it was submittted, and the size of the directory.
+   * "Info:" - This section shows you all of the details such as where the job was submitted to, who is running the job, when it was submitted, and the size of the directory.
    * "Parameters:" - This section is a summary of the input files, input parameters, and the output files to be created.
 As you can see, the Outputs have automatically been set to a file name that is the same at the input, but instead with an extension of ".nii".
 These are active links so you can get the information about these files from here as well as the **Files** page.
 The "Raw" tab will provide you the list of parameters that were used to run the task.
    * "Processing Log:" - This is a log of the activities that CBRAIN performed to run your task.
 It is not necessary to understand all of the items in this file, but it is very helpful when something goes wrong or you want to see what are the stages and processes being performed by CBRAIN.
    * "Cluster Job's Captured Output" - This section contains the "Standard Out" and "Standard Error" from the running task.
 These are the same as if you ran the tool in a command line and represent the interactive outputs to the task.
 They are very helpful to see what the task is doing once it starts running and if there are any errors that occured.